theupdateframework/specification/tuf-spec.md

   in the trusted snapshot metadata.
 If the versions do not match, discard it, abort the update cycle, and report the failure.

-  * **5.5.4**. **Check for a freeze attack.** The latest known time MUST be lower than the expiration timestamp in the new targets metadata file.
+  * **5.5.4**. **Check for a freeze attack.** The expiration timestamp in the new targets metadata file MUST be higher than the fixed update expiration time.
 If so, the new targets metadata file becomes the trusted targets metadata file.
 If the new targets metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

   * **5.5.5**. **Persist targets metadata.** The client MUST write the file to non-volatile storage as FILENAME.EXT (e.g. targets.json).